akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Sir Guy de Montfort.”
 It was not a question.

-Sir Guy turned.
+Guy turned.
 “You have the advantage of me.”

 The grey man gestured to a stool.
 “I am no one you need to name.
 Call me a traveller with an interest in… opportunities.”

 Sir Guy did not sit.
 “Opportunities?”

-“You want Stanwey.
+“For instance, you want Stanwey.
 The King has given it to his son.
 A pity.”
 The grey man’s tone was light, almost casual.
 “A fine holding, five hides, iron in the hills.
 It would make a man independent of royal favour.
 Such a shame a maid stands in your way.”

 Sir Guy’s hand tightened on his dagger.
 “Who sent you?
 The King?”